poojapatel26/NYC-Pizza-Slice-Analysis/README.md

 Tableau Dashboard Steps and Features:

-Prepare the data: calculations, joins, spatial intersections, and more Create maps: hexbin maps, map layers, spatial joins, using maps as shapes Create line charts and heat maps
+* Prepare the data: calculations, joins, spatial intersections, and more
+* Create maps: hexbin maps, map layers, spatial joins, using maps as shapes
+* Create line charts and heat maps
-Build a dashboard using layout containers
+* Build a dashboard using layout containers

-There are different types of plot shown below, which basically shows the cheap pizza slice in NYC
+There are different types of plot shown below, which basically shows the cheap pizza slice in NYC.